-P3 Former Power Station IIA Objective Likely Effects I. Create environments that support good health and well-being and reduce health inequalities.
+P3 Former Power Station IIA Objective Likely Effects • h and well-being and reduce health inequalities.
 2. Reduce and prevent crime and fear of crime.
-3. Preserve and enhance the significance of areas protect their setting. and buildings designated for their historic and/or are haeological interest and 4.
-Create places, spaces and buildings that are we ell-designed, integrate effectively with one another, r espect identified views and vistas, and enhance the diversity and distinctive 5.
-Support the creation of opportunities for rewa 6.
-Improve opportunities for prosperity and ecor o, education, skills-based training, and life-long learni ng.
+3. Preserve and enhance the significance of areas and buildings designated for their historic and/or are chaeological interest and protect their setting.
+4. Create places, spaces and buildings that are w ell-designed, integrate effectively with one another, r espect identified views and vistas, and enhance the diversity and distinctiv 5.
+Support the creation of opportunities for rew arding and satisfying employment.
+6. Improve opportunities for prosperity and eco nomic growth.
+7. Increase participation in, and improve access o, education, skills-based training, and life-long learni ng.
 8. Ensure everyone has access to decent, approp 9.
-Enhance the area as a business and tourist destination.
+Enhance the area as a business and tourist des stination.
 10. Ensure community services and facilities are accessible to everyone.
-11. Encourage a sense of place, community identity and belonging.
-12. Minimise waste, maximise reuse and recycling 13.
-Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation. se gas emissions; and improve the borough's ability to 15.
-Protect, restore and enhance biodiversity, landscapes and the open space network, improving public access where appropriate.
-16. Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
+11. Encourage a sense of place, community identified 12.
+Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
+13. Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation.
+14. Address climate change by reducing greenhouse gas emissions; and improve the borough's ability to adapt to climate change.
+15. Protect, restore and enhance biodiversity, landscapes and the open space network, improving public access where appropriate.
+16. Seek to improve air quality and protect natura 16.
+Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
 17. Reduce and manage flood risk.
-Sustainability Commentary Health Commentary Equality Commentary • The allocation includes measures focused on The site does not propose to introduce any The intensification of the indus trial uses on the supporting the economic sustainability of the health facilities onto the site, but it does seek to site would increase access to e employment on a area by retaining industrial workspace and intensify the industrial use, which would increase site that is well-connected to p oublic transport. intensifying the industrial use of the site.
-In the employment on a site that has good preserving the industrial use, the allocation does pedestrian and cycling connectivity.

-not present an opportunity to introduce housing.

-It could be improved by addressing
+Sustainability Commentary Health Commentary Equality Commentary The allocation includes measures focused on The site does not propose to introduce any The intensification of the indus trial uses on the supporting the economic sustainability of the health facilities onto the site, but it does seek to site would increase access to e area by retaining industrial workspace and intensify the industrial use, which would increase site that is well-connected to p oublic transport. intensifying the industrial use of the site.
+In the employment on a site that has good preserving the industrial use, the allocation does pedestrian and cycling connectivity. not present an opportunity to introduce housing.
+It could be improved by addressing environmental sustainability.

-environmental sustainability.